June 8, 2018

-The project will be a major financial expense at ~$80,000.
-The SG Lions have started the fundraising with $15,000 and will be raising funds for the remaining expense.
+The anticipated Grand Opening is June 2018.
+All donors will be invited to the Grand Opening ceremony.
+The project will be a major financial expense at ~$85,000.
+The SG Lions have started the fundraising with $15,000 and is raising funds for the remaining expense.
 You can help in the following ways:

 “Buy a Brick” campaign is being done to help fund the Splash Pad

-- Donations can be mailed or made online
+- Donations can be mailed (PO Box 2001, Scotia, NY 12302) or made online

 - The Scotia-Glenville Lions are a 501(c)3 non-profit organization